ajayandra/TEI/README.md

 # TEI - Text Encoding Initiative

-## Using Manuscripts, Inscriptions, Carte as an object for research
+## Using Manuscripts, Inscriptions as an object for research
 ### How to make pages into usable/re-usable research materials?
 - Digitization
 - Conversion to text